 Some of the many things we talked about from this book:

 - What happens when your parents have different ideas about what’s acceptable than you do?
 “Compromise?”
-Sarah (who has never had parents tell her she can’t be anything except who she is) suggests.
+Ashar (who has never had parents tell her she can’t be anything except who she is) suggests.

 - What’s the role of religion in your life?
 Does following some particular religion shape who you are so much that it can change your views on things like gender preference, or can those things coexist peacefully?